PierreLaur/rl_experiments/README.md

-# imitation_learning
+# rl_experiments
-Minimal implementations of Imitation Learning algorithms.
+Minimal implementations of Reinforcement Learning algorithms.
 Mainly done during my internship at 3IT Sherbrooke - Humanoid and Collaborative Robotics team
 Please feel free to email me if you have any questions.
 Pierre Laur [plaur@insa-toulouse.fr](mailto:plaur@insa-toulouse.fr)